Environment setup for local product development - Ubuntu and Mac OSX

 Android SDK

-- Install Android Studio (for SDK manager and device manager).
-Genymotion is preferred usually because of a lower resource configuration, but Mac M1 does not support Genymotion.
+Note: Genymotion is preferred usually because of a lower resource configuration, but Mac M1 does not support Genymotion. - Install JDK 11

-- Use SDK Manager to install - platforms;android-28 and build-tools;28.0.3
+- Use SDK Manager in android-studio to install latest - platforms;android-31 and _build-tools

-- Set ANDROID_HOME environment variable
+- Set

-- Modify PATH to include $ANDROID_HOME/tools and $ANDROID_HOME/tools/bin
+on Mac) - Modify PATH to include

 Android Emulator